 EMAS stands for "Eco-Management and Audit Scheme" and is one of the European Union's environmental policy instruments.
 EMAS is an environmental management system that helps companies anchor environmental protection firmly in all business processes.
-An independent environmental auditor annually verifies all published environmental data, whether the company is meeting its own standards, the evaluation of direct and indirect environmental standards as well as the appropriateness of the company’s environmental goals.
+An independent environmental auditor annually verifies all published environmental data, whether the company is meeting its own standards, the evaluation of direct and indirect environmental standards as well as the suitability of the company’s environmental goals.

 VAUDE has an equal obligation to both economic and environmental responsibility.
 As a mountain sports supplier, it is important to us to protect the “playing field” of our customers and our employees - the great outdoors.

-We are committed to the long-term, sustainable use of nature and to active environmental protection.
+We are committed to the long-term, sustainable use of nature and to active environmental protection:

 - by means of resource conserving economic activity in our administrative department and production